fbpx

 Our Winemaking Team

-Tommaso Cavalli is personally involved in the production of his wines, taking advantage of the valuable enological expertise of Carlo Ferrini and of the agronomic skill of Gioia Cresti.
-A winning team confirming the growing passion and strong ambition of quality after twenty years of the Tenuta Degli Dei project.
+Tommaso Cavalli is personally involved in the production of his wines, drawing on the valuable enological expertise of Carlo Ferrini and the agronomic skills of Gioia Cresti.
+This winning team reflects the growing passion and strong commitment to quality that has defined the first twenty years of the Tenuta Degli Dei project.

 Gioia Cresti